 - Pre-clinical Infants

-Announce topline safety, tolerability and immunogenicity data from the Phase 1/2 study in adults in second half of 2024
+- Announce topline safety, tolerability and immunogenicity data from the Phase 1/2 adult study in third quarter of 2024

 Novel Group A Strep Vaccine

 - Pre-clinical Adults

 - Adults and Infants

 Numerous forces are contributing to the prevalence of life-threatening bacterial infections, including antibiotic resistance; fast-growing populations of aging, high-risk adults with reduced functional immune capacity and increased susceptibility; and new pathogenic strains not covered by existing vaccines.

 We are initially focusing our efforts on developing broadly protective vaccines for the following:

 Pneumococcal disease is an infection caused by Streptococcus pneumoniae bacteria.
 It can result in invasive pneumococcal disease, including meningitis and bacteremia, and non-invasive pneumococcal disease, including pneumonia, otitis media and sinusitis.
 In the United States, approximately 320,000 people get pneumococcal pneumonia each year, resulting in approximately 150,000 hospitalizations and 5,000 deaths.
 Given these serious consequences, the public health community continues to affirm the need for broader-spectrum vaccines to prevent pneumococcal disease.